yjhzls5/reair/README.md

 * Once built, the JAR for the audit log hook can be found under `hive-hooks/build/libs/airbnb-reair-hive-hooks-1.0.0-all.jar`.

 * Copy the JAR to the Hive auxiliary library path.
 The specifics of the path depending on your setup.
-Generally, the auxiliary library path can be configured using the configuration parameter `hive.aux.jars.path` or through environment variables as defined in shell scripts that launch Hive.
+Generally, the auxiliary library path can be configured using the configuration parameter `hive.aux.jars.path`.
+If you're deploying the hook for the CLI, you only have to deploy the JAR on the hosts where the CLI will be run, and likewise, if you're deploying the hook for the metastore server, you only have to deploy the JAR on the server host.

 * Create and setup the tables on MySQL required for the audit log.
 You can create the tables by running the create table commands in all of the .sql files [here](hive-hooks/src/main/resources/).
 If you're planning to use the same DB to store the tables for incremental replication, also run the create table commands [here](main/src/main/resources/create_tables.sql).

-* Configure Hive (on the **source** warehouse) to use the audit log hook by adding the following sections to `hive-site.xml` from the [audit log configuration template](hive-hooks/src/main/resources/hook_configuration_template.xml) after replacing with appropriate values.
+* If you want to add the hook for the Hive CLI, change the configuration for the Hive CLI (in the **source** warehouse) to use the audit log hook by adding the following sections to `hive-site.xml` from the [audit log configuration template](hive-hooks/src/main/resources/hook_configuration_template.xml) after replacing with appropriate values.

+* If you want to add the hook for the metastore server, change the configuration for the Hive metastore server (in the **source** warehouse) to use the hook by adding the following sections to `hive-site.xml` from the [metastore audit log configuration template](hive-hooks/src/main/resources/listener_configuration_template.xml) after replacing with appropriate values.

 * Run a test query and verify that you see the appropriate rows in the `audit_log` and `audit_objects` tables.